-In order to recoup energy back into the battery pack and engage a form of one-pedal driving, you’ll need to press the B-Mode button found towards the centre console.
+In order to recoup energy back into the battery pack and engage a form of one-pedal drive, you’ll need to press the B-Mode button found towards the centre console.
 Here, the SUV will decelerate when you lift off the accelerator pedal.
-While it won’t quite replicate fully electric vehicles that can be driven with one pedal, having the ability to decelerate the vehicle to a crawler speed does yield for a bettered driving experience in and around town.
+While it won’t quite replicate fully electric vehicles that can be driven with a singular pedal, having the ability to decelerate the vehicle to a crawl does yield a bettered driving experience in and around town.

 It’s equally practical when it comes to plugging it in, as unlike many plug-in hybrids that limit their charging input to 3.6 kW, the C5 X Hybrid has a 7.4 kW onboard charger.
 This means its battery pack can be recharged from 0-100% in less than two hours via its Type 2 port.
 This makes it ideal for those who don’t have a readily accessible charge point, and yet, want to benefit from zero-emissions driving.
 A 3-pin input will take eight hours, instead.